drostron/slamdata-docs/source/administration-guide.rst

 2. Create a standalone MongoDB server which
    `Tails the Oplog <https://docs.mongodb.com/manual/core/tailable-cursors/#tailable-cursors>`__ of a member of an existing replica set.

+Operations that do not require write access can still be performed with a read-only account.
+Example operations may include clicking on a collection name to view its contents with a Preview Table, using a simple query with a Query Card, downloading results of the previous two steps, etc.

+Because SlamData expands its feature set at a rapid pace, and because MongoDB relies so heavily on temporary result sets being written to disk, there is no authoritative source for stating which operations will or will not require write ability at this time as it could change with each version of MongoDB.

 2.2.2 Couchbase